KhalidAgha20/coursework-1-KhalidAgha20/README.md

 and broadcasters to allocate times for matches.
 The software has been named Tennis Statistics (TS) tool.

 ## Requirements definition and analysis
-Requirements of a software development process point out features that must be present in the completed version of the software.
+User Stories of a software development process point out features that must be present in the completed version of the software.
 These requirements can be functional meaning that they specify a specific feature or action to be added to the system.
-Another type of requirements is nom-functional requirements which specify features regarding the performance and usability of the software.
+Another type of requirements is non-functional requirements which specify features regarding the performance and usability of the software.
 This part focuses on the methods used to elicit and prioritise these requirements.

 ### Requirements identification methods